NASA-AMMOS/timecraftjs/README.md

 #### ASM_SPICE_FULL

-This constant indicates to load and use the full SPICE library with full functionality.
+Use this constant to load and use the full asm.js version of the SPICE library with full functionality.
 Run time memory requirement is around 100 MB.

 #### ASM_SPICE_LITE

-This indicates to load and use an unofficial "lite" version of the SPICE library with some mission funcitonality to improve memory requirements.
+Use this constant to load and use an asm.js version of an unofficial "lite" version of the SPICE library with some missing functonality to improve memory requirements.
 Specifically all `ek*` functions have been removed and various internal constants have been lowered to reduce memory use.
 Not all NAIF kernels can be guaranteed to function when using this reduced memory of the package.
 If an error occurs due to overrunning memory use the "full" version, instead.
 Run time memory requirement is around 20 MB.

 ### Spice